How Long Can a Tenant Stay After the Lease Expires?

 When a lease comes to an end, both tenants and landlords face several options.
 Some leases end smoothly, with the tenant moving out as expected, while others lead to questions and next steps that aren’t always straightforward.
 So, what should you expect when your lease expires?

-If you’re wondering “how long can a tenant stay after the lease expires,” the answer depends on factors such as local laws, your landlord’s approach, and whether you’re interested in staying beyond the original lease term.
+If you’re wondering “how long can a tenant stay after the lease expires, or if my lease expires can I be evicted ” the answer depends on factors such as local laws, your landlord’s approach, and whether you’re interested in staying beyond the original lease term.

 Automatic Renewal Clauses